 "Lauda suffered first, second and third degree burns to his face, hemithorax and hands.
 Basically, only two percent of the surface of the face remained intact.
 There is a fractured cheekbone and some rib injuries.
 Adenau was given a tracheotomy.
 All of this, however, is not a concern.
 It is a serious problem, however, that Lauda breathed in burning toxic gases.
 They have caused intoxication in the blood, which poses a latent danger of demise from kidney failure.
 The patient must get through an initial three-day period, and then another critical time in about two weeks.
 Lauda has never been in a coma.
 His physique as a sportsman allows him to stand up validly to this ordeal.
 Another person, probably, in his place would have died".

-Professor Peter doesn't want to quantify Lauda's chances of salvation.
+Professor Peter does not want to quantify Lauda's chances of salvation.

-"We'll release the first reserve after the three days, then we'll see".
+"We'll release the first reserve after three days, then we'll see".

 But Lauda's brother Florian, a 25-year-old fifth-year medical student, is more explicit.

-"Only the rigor and mandatory nature of this procedure can ensure the guarantee of adversarial debate for all parties involved and the serenity essential for the application of good justice".
+"Only the rigour and mandatory nature of this procedure can ensure the guarantee of adversarial debate for all parties involved and the serenity essential for the application of good justice".

 "He's a fantastic man, he can't talk because he has a probe in his throat, but he made me understand, moving the fingers of one hand, that he wanted to know who had come first, second and third.
 I answered him: Hunt, Scheckter and Mass.
 He waved his hand, making a sign of annoyance".